omarandlorraine/strop/README.md

 Like a compiler, strop generates assembly that computes a given function.
-But unlike a compiler, it generates assembly-language subroutines by a random search or a bruteforce search.
+But unlike a compiler, it generates assembly-language subroutines by a random search or a brute-force search.

 ### Ancillary documents: